We arrived in Vancouver in the most tired, sleepiest, jetlag-haze ever! (*Some of those may not be real words but you get my drift… 🙂 )

 We were then in London for about 18 hours – jetlagged and trying to get ready for the next leg of our journey (which meant pretty much no sleep), then we hopped aboard our Air Transat flight to Vancouver – on which, and I know this is our fault (though the wine did enable us a bit too), we decided to catch up on all the episodes of the latest season House of Cards – which then meant that we didn’t sleep once the entire way to Vancouver.

 All this hit once we hopped into the taxi and made our way downtown to our home for the next few days – the Shangri La Vancouver!

 After travelling across Nepal for almost 2 weeks and staying in a myriad of different places, I have to admit, I was so looking forward to staying at the Shangri La.

 It’s smack in the centre of the city (which is where we stayed last time) so is the perfect location to explore Vancouver (it also comes with valet parking – something you might struggle to find in most city-centre hotels across the world, so having a car here is super easy).

 Once we got into the room, I figured I’d go a quick power nap (minimum of 2 – 3 hours 😉 ) and wake up in time for a little jaunt around the city (and for dinner)… This never happened.

 Once I sunk into those sheets at the Shangri La, there was just no fighting them.
-I think I woke up once to let the bellboy into the room with welcome drinks and snacks but asides that, we didn’t get up about 6am the next day!
+I think I woke up once to let the bellboy into the room with welcome drinks and snacks but aside from that, we didn’t get up until about 6 am the next day!
 It was glorious!!!

 There’s nothing quite like 14 hours of sleep to beat that jetlag. 🙂 (I didn’t even feel remotely guilty for sleeping through our first evening in the city – the Shangri La totally made it worth my while – Haha!)